 “To turn in papers, you will…”

 Those poor kids.
 I’m sure they were dreaming of winter break already on that first day of school.
-I was dishing out every procedure known to man for teachers along with all kinds of rules – and the worst part?
+I was dishing out every procedure for teachers known to man, along with all kinds of rules – and the worst part?
 The next day I was on to teaching content areas.
 I figured they had them down.
 Surely they did, I mean, they are young and have excellent memories, right?
-And it was 4th grade, they had seen rules before in grades K-3rd.
-So I expected them to know the rules and procedures.
+And it was 4th grade; they had seen rules before in grades K-3rd.
+So, I expected them to know the rules and procedures.
 The day was going to be great!
 Day 2 as a fabulous teacher – I had this!

 1.)
 First, procedures do need to be clearly stated on the first day of school, but not all at once.
 I recommend doing a little at a time broken up into small chunks.
-I always create small activities and ice breakers that implement some procedures so I can teaching the procedure before we start the ice breaker.
-Then we complete the ice breaker, review the procedure and move on to another activity where I repeat the process using a different set of procedures and a different activity.
+I always create small activities and icebreakers that implement some procedures, so I can teach the procedure before we start the icebreaker.
+Then, we complete the icebreaker, review the procedure, and move on to another activity, where I repeat the process using a different set of procedures and a different activity.

 4.)
 Anytime a student practices, I make sure that I provide feedback.
-Students need to know if they are doing well, or need more explanation and practice.
+Students need to know if they are doing well or if they need more explanation and practice.

 5.)
-I don’t just talk about procedures on the first day or the second day; I have students practice them when the activity surfaces in class that appears to be needed.
+I don’t just talk about procedures on the first or second day; I have students practice them when the activity surfaces in class that appears to be needed.
 We practice as much as needed until it is automatic.
 Once it is automatic, I know that I have changed my procedures over to a routine.
 Does that mean I don’t need to ever go over the procedures again?
-No. Sometimes I will need to practice them again such as after a break or just when students decide to see if you are still enforcing rules and procedures (think about toddlers… are you still sticking to your rules?).
+No. Sometimes I will need to practice them again, such as after a break or just when students decide to see if you are still enforcing rules and procedures (think about toddlers…are you still sticking to your rules?).

 6.)
 Finally, I post my procedures near each location.
 For instance, where we turn in work, I have a sign that reminds students of the heading and turning in work procedures.

-Below I have created a list of procedures to get you started (just click on the picture to download it or click here).
+Below, I have created a list of procedures to get you started (you can also click on the picture to download it).
 Look them over and start thinking through them.
 Which routines are the most important ones to you?
 How do you want them to happen?
 How are you going to model them and work them into your first day or week, while still providing breaks between them?

 I hope you have an amazing school year and a fantastic classroom management routine!